haxsaw/actuator/Tutorial.md

   compute_server = Role("compute_server", host_ref=SingleOpenstackServer.server)
 ```

 First, some global Vars (variables) are established that capture the host and port where the compute_server will be found, the external IP where the app_server will be found, and the port number where it can be contacted.
 While the ports are hard coded values, the host IPs are determined from the SingleOpenstackServer model by creating a model reference to the model attribute where the IP will become available.
-Since these Vars are defined at the model (global) level, they are visible to all components.
+Since these Vars are defined at the model (global) level, they are visible to all roles.

 Next comes the app_server role, which is declared with a call to Role.
 Besides a name, Role is supplied a host_ref in the form of Server model reference from the SingleOpenstackserver model.
-This tells the namespace that this component's configuration tasks and executables will be run on whatever host is provisioned for this part of the model.
-The app_server component is also supplied a private Var object that captures the host IP where the server will run.
+This tells the namespace that this role's configuration tasks and executables will be run on whatever host is provisioned for this part of the model.
+The app_server role is also supplied a private Var object that captures the host IP where the server will run.
 While the app_server binds to an IP on the subnet, the FloatingIP associated with this subnet IP will enable the server to be reached from the outside world.

 Finally, we declare the compute_server Role.
 Similar to the app_server Role, the compute_server Role identifies the Server where it will run by setting the host_ref keyword to a infra model reference for the Server to use.
-In this example, both Components will be run on the same server.
+In this example, both Roles will be run on the same server.

 When an instance of the namespace is created, useful questions can be posed to the instance:
 * We can ask for a list of roles